ThoMot/Final-Exam-Scheduler-Internet-Programming-2019/README.md

 When the user clicks on Delete on an available time in the Dashboard, the user should be prompted with a confirmation modal:

 <img src="https://simple.showdeo.com/csumb/scd/classes/336/exams/final/scheduler/assets/remove-slot-modal.png">
+(This is no longer available as the database is down)

 When Yes, Remove It! is clicked, the appointment time slot should be removed from the data set, then the data set should be saved to the server using an AJAX POST.
 When the POST is successful, the Dashboard should be refreshed.